Soni-L/github_dashboard/README.md

 Handle expired tokens, write a http request interceptor that triggers a refresh token flow when there is an auth failure due to expiration

+Create a folder for Shared typescript types & interfaces and one for constants as well, do not redefine interfaces in several files and do the same thing for constants

 ### Backend

+Create an additional timer job to handle refreshing of the tokens that are expired in the db

+Be mindful of hitting the github rate limits when scanning through many repos, do not run jobs too frequently, improve cron job to be more selective in reaping data

-Provide Migration files instead of relying on sequelize sync for safer schema integrity
+Provide Migration files instead of relying on sequelize sync, for a safer DB schema integrity and to avoid data loss

 Do not save the github access token raw in the database, encrypt it instead with a secret key